Magical May - plan your visit...

 Time to Be

-May sees the first Abbey Garden Yoga sessions of the year, as Bryher islander and yogi Gem Hansen leads this popular, awakening practice.
+May sees the year's first Abbey Garden Yoga sessions, as Bryher islander and yogi Gem Hansen leads this popular awakening practice.

-From 11th May, Hell Bay Hotel opens the doors to the much-acclaimed Crab Shack.
-A messy meal of freshly caught shellfish in this converted barn has become a quintessentially Scilly experience.
+Over on Bryher, from 9th May, Hell Bay Hotel opens the doors to the much-acclaimed Crab Shack.
+A messy meal of freshly caught shellfish in this converted barn has become a quintessentially Scilly experience - a great excuse for a special evening out on the supper boat.

 Great times in the great outdoors

-Back on dry land, 19th May brings a chance to discover Tresco's wilder side with Scilly's resident Ornithologist and Naturalist Will Wagstaff.
-Join this leisurely stroll to get a new understanding and appreciation for Tresco's abundant wildlife.
+For those looking for slightly more sedate outdoor pleasures, 9th & 25th May bring two chances to discover Tresco's wilder side with Scilly's resident Ornithologist and Naturalist, Will Wagstaff.
+Join these leisurely strolls to get a new understanding and appreciation for Tresco's abundant wildlife.